Capital Structure of a Business

-Business owners are, by definition, capitalists, because they own capital.
+Business owners are capitalists because they own capital.
 This capital is in the form of assets (things of value).
 Capital is a necessary part of business ownership because businesses must use assets to create products and services to sell to customers.

-- Capital is the amount of cash and other assets owned by a business.
+- Capital is the amount of cash and other assets (things with value) owned by a business.
 These business assets include accounts receivable, equipment, and land/buildings of the business.

 - Capital can also represent the accumulated wealth of a business, represented by its assets minus liabilities.

 - Capital can also mean stock or ownership in a company.
 A capitalist is also a stockholder.